psy-guy/RitaBot/README.md

 ### <a name="history"></a>:yum: What is Rita and who are we?

-*Rita is the culmination of many things, it started with a mobile game, a community of gamers, a discord server of different languages and a desire to all be understood.
-She is a Real-Time Translator Bot for use on Discord, Hosted using Heroku and Local Devices and Completly **100%** Free.
+*Rita is the culmination of many things.
+It started with a mobile game, a community of gamers, a discord server of different languages and a desire to all be understood.
+She is a Real-Time Translator Bot for use on Discord, Hosted using Heroku and Local Devices and Completely **100%** Free.
 She is maintained by a small group of users, each with different backgrounds and some learning as we go.*

 ------